Uber5/carbon-formbuilder/docs/validation.md

 1. field level validation
 2. form level validation

+## Field Level Validation

-Field level validation is enabled by passing a `validate` property:
+Field level validation is enabled by passing a `validate` property (the example does email validation, but note that it's easier to use the field *type* `email` for that):

 ```js
 import FormBuilder from '../src/components/FormBuilder';